fPrager/abfahrtsgarten/README.md

    dvb.py

-	'''_antedBusLines		: its an array of buslines that are of interest,
+    _wantedBusLines		: its an array of buslines that are of interest,

 					e.g. the bus number 85 which has the directions "Striesen" and "Btf.
 Gruna"